mongodb/terraform-provider-mongodbatlas/docs/data-sources/encryption_at_rest_private_endpoints.md

 ### Required

-- `cloud_provider` (String) Human-readable label that identifies the cloud provider for the private endpoints to return.
+- `cloud_provider` (String) Label that identifies the cloud provider of the private endpoint.
 - `project_id` (String) Unique 24-hexadecimal digit string that identifies your project.

 ### Read-Only